 Fannie Mae Moderate Rehabilitation Supplemental Loans

-Fannie Mae Moderate Rehab Loans have terms between five and 30 years, amortizations up to 30 years, and combined LTVs up to 75%.
+Fannie Mae Moderate Rehab Loans have terms between five and 30 years, amortizations up to 30 years, and combined LTVs of up to 75%.

-Fannie Mae Moderate Rehabilitation Supplemental Loans have terms of between 5 and 30 years, and amortizations of up to 30 years, though they must end at the same time as the original moderate rehabilitation loan.
-These loans have a combined LTV allowance up to 75% (though this may be larger for affordable properties), are non-recourse, and are fully assumable with lender approval.
+Fannie Mae Moderate Rehabilitation Supplemental Loans have terms between five and 30 years and amortizations of up to 30 years, though they must end at the same time as the original moderate rehabilitation loan.

-Sample Fannie Mae Terms For Moderate Rehabilitation Supplemental Loans in 2023
+Sample Fannie Mae Terms For Moderate Rehabilitation Supplemental Loans in 2024

 Size: Varies

-Terms: 10- to 30-year loan terms available, supplemental loans must end at the same time as the original mortgage loan
+Terms: 5- to 30-year loan terms available, supplemental loans must end at the same time as the original mortgage loan

 Amortization: Up to 30 years, interest-only loans are available